HUMADEX/FeatureExtraction-Cloud-Pipline/README.md

    3.4.
 Select video and start processing.

-   3..
+   3.5.
 The extracted features will be stored in the specified output directory.

+   3.6.
+All extracted results are on the end stored on a FHIR server as Composition resources.

 Contributing